My Courses & Syllabi

 Shiny App for Teaching Distributions: Designed to help students better understand skew, kurtosis, and percentiles.
 It features several toggling features including a histogram, a distribution line, and a box plot.

 Shiny App for Teaching Power and Sample Sizes: Designed to help students understand why we need to collect samples of particular sizes.
 Students can conduct both a-priori and post-hoc power analyses that use partial eta squared and F squared as effect size indicators.
 The result includes both predicted power and N as well as a power curve.
 Note that between each use, the page must be reset by reloading the web browser.
-Note that I teach statistics using a linear regression framework and students are already familiar with model parameters when this tool is introduced.
+I teach statistics using a linear regression framework and students are already familiar with model parameters when this tool is introduced.

 The Psychology of Climate Change